 MPLS-TP is defined as transport profile of MPLS technology to fulfill the deployment in transport network.
 A typical feature of transport network is that it can provide fast protection switching for end-toend or segments.
-The protection switching time is generally required to be less than 50ms according to the strictest requirement of services such as voice, private line, etc.
+The protection switching time is generally required to be less than 50ms according to the strict requirement of services such as voice, private line, etc.

 The goal of linear protection switching mechanism is to satisfy the requirement of fast protection switching for MPLS-TP network.
-Linear protection switching means that, for one or more working transport entities, there is one protection transport entity, which is disjoint from any of working transport entities, ready for taking over the service transmission when a working transport entity failed.
+Linear protection switching means that, for one or more working transport entities (working paths), there is one protection transport entity (protection path), which is disjoint from any of working transport entities, ready for taking over the service transmission when a working transport entity failed.

 This document specifies 1+1 unidirectional protection switching mechanism for unidirectional transport entity (either point-to-point or point-to-multipoint) as well as bidirectional point-to-point transport entity, and 1+1/1:1 bidirectional protection switching mechanism for point-to-point bidirectional transport entity.
-Since bidirectional protection switching needs the coordination of the two endpoints of the transport entity, this document also specifies APS (Automatic Protection Switching) protocol details which is used for this purpose.
+Since bidirectional protection switching needs the coordination of the two endpoints of the transport entity, this document also specifies Automatic Protection Switching (APS) protocol details which is used for this purpose.

-The linear protection mechanism described in this document is applicable to both LSPs and PWs.
+The linear protection mechanism described in this document is applicable to both Label Switched Paths (LSPs) and Pseudowires (PWs).

-The APS protocol specified in this document is based on the same principles and behavior of the APS protocol designed for SONET/SDH networks (i.e., it is mature and proven) and provides commonality with the established operation models utilized in other transport network technologies (e.g., SDH/SONET and OTN).
+The APS protocol specified in this document is based on the same principles and behavior of the APS protocol designed for Synchronous Optical Network (SONET)/Synchronous Digital Hierarchy (SDH) networks (i.e., it is mature and proven) and provides commonality with the established operation models utilized in other transport network technologies (e.g., SDH/SONET and Optical Transport Network (OTN)).